Himax (HIMX)

 We hope Himax can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

 It was encouraging to see Himax meet analysts’ EPS expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
+We were also happy its revenue outperformed Wall Street’s estimates.
 On the other hand, its inventory levels materially increased.
-Zooming out, we think this was a good print with some key areas of upside.
-The market seemed to be hoping for more, and the stock traded down 4.1% to $8.71 immediately after reporting.
+Zooming out, we think this was a mixed quarter.
+The stock remained flat at $8.24 immediately following the results.

 13. Is Now The Time To Buy Himax?

-Himax’s P/E ratio based on the next 12 months is 53.9x.
-This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.
+Himax’s P/E ratio based on the next 12 months is 35.9x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.

 Wall Street analysts have a consensus one-year price target of $8.54 on the company (compared to the current share price of $8.24).